mechtrix/ScientificWriting/README.md

 5) References
 6) Appendix
-7) Acknowldegements
+7) Acknowledgements

-Not all engineering/technical/scientific wirting scenarios include an appendix.
+Not all engineering/technical/scientific writing scenarios include an appendix.
 Usually, they do include references.

+> [!IMPORTANT]
+> In general: Always show if something (algorithm, code, figures) are **NOT** your own work.
+Below are guidelines on how to do that in various scenarios.
+Everything else is **PLAGIARISM** and will be treated as such.

+> [!TIP]
+> Aim for a high information density!
+No elaborate paragraphs that "look good".
+Think of every sentence: if new information is added - it is needed. if no information is added - it is not needed.

 ## Introduction